cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-order-tracking/readme.txt

 If none of the previous listed actions helps you solve the problem, then, submit a ticket in the forum and describe your problem accurately, specify WordPress and WooCommerce versions you are using and any other information that might help us solve your problem as quickly as possible.
 Thanks!

-= How can I get more features for my WooCommerce plugin? = You can get more features with the premium version of YITH WooCommerce Order Tracking, available on [YIThemes page](https://yithemes.com/themes/plugins/yith-woocommerce-order-tracking/ "YITH order traking WooCommerce plugin").
+= How can I get more features for my WooCommerce plugin? = You can get more features with the premium version of YITH WooCommerce Order & Shipment Tracking, available on [YIThemes page](https://yithemes.com/themes/plugins/yith-woocommerce-order-tracking/ "YITH order traking WooCommerce plugin").
 Here you can read more about the premium features of the plugin and make it give it its best shot!

 = How can I try the full-featured plugin? =

-If you want to see a demonstration version of the premium version of YITH WooCommerce Order Tracking, you can see that in [this page](http://plugins.yithemes.com/yith-woocommerce-order-tracking/ "WooCommerce plugin").
+If you want to see a demonstration version of the premium version of YITH WooCommerce Order & Shipment Tracking, you can see that in [this page](http://plugins.yithemes.com/yith-woocommerce-order-tracking/ "WooCommerce plugin").
 Browse it and try all options available so that you can see how your plugin looks like.

 == Suggestions ==

-If you have suggestions about how to improve YITH WooCommerce Order Tracking, you can [write us](mailto:plugins@yithemes.com "Your Inspiration Themes") so we can bundle them into YITH WooCommerce Order Tracking.
+If you have suggestions about how to improve YITH WooCommerce Order & Shipment Tracking, you can [write us](mailto:plugins@yithemes.com "Your Inspiration Themes") so we can bundle them into YITH WooCommerce Order & Shipment Tracking.

 == Translators ==

 = Available Languages =
 * English
+* Italian
+* Spanish

 If you have created your own language pack, or have an update for an existing one, you can send [gettext PO and MO file](http://codex.wordpress.org/Translating_WordPress "Translating WordPress")
-[use](http://yithemes.com/contact/ "Your Inspiration Themes") so we can bundle it into YITH WooCommerce Order Tracking languages.
+[use](http://yithemes.com/contact/ "Your Inspiration Themes") so we can bundle it into YITH WooCommerce Order & Shipment Tracking languages.